-What is a Server?
+What Is a Server?

-Simply put, a server is a computing device connected to a network, and it is responsible for managing the network’s resources.
+Simply put, a server is a computing device connected to a network and it is responsible for managing the network’s resources.
 Servers are typically dedicated, which means that they perform specific tasks.
 However, single servers are capable of executing multiple programs at the same time when used with multiprocessing operating systems.
-Different types of servers are designed to carry out different tasks.
-For instance, while a file server is dedicated to storing files, a database server is responsible for processing data-related queries.
-Other common types of servers include:

 - Print servers